nllz/IRTF-HRPC/draft-glossary.md

 : Please see {{ RFC6973 }}

 Reliable
 : Reliability ensures that a protocol will execute its function consistently and error resistant as described and function without unexpected result.
 A system that is reliable degenerates gracefully and will have a documented way to announce degradation.
-It also has mechanisms to recover from failure gracefully, and if applicable allow for partial healing.
+It also has mechanisms to recover from failure gracefully, and if applicable, allow for partial healing.

 Resilience
 : The maintaining of dependability and performance in the face of unanticipated changes and circumstances.